Multimodal RAG over PDFs using ColQwen2, Qwen2.5, and Weaviate

 page_images = {}

-with pages.batch.dynamic() as batch:
+with collection.batch.dynamic() as batch:

-for i in range(len(page_data)):
+for i in range(len(dataset)):

-p = page_data[i]
+p = dataset[i]

 page_images[p["page_id"]] = p["page_image"]